 According to the Bureau of Labor Statistics, there were about 1.4 million accountants in 2016, but only about half of those (664,532) are CPAs who are registered with National Association of State Boards of Accountancy.

 What does a CPA do?

-An essential task of a CPA is to keep or inspect financial records to ensure that that the information they represent is accurate and complies with relevant laws and regulations.
+An essential task of most CPAs is to keep or inspect financial records to ensure that that the information they represent is accurate and complies with relevant laws and regulations.
 This can include: